We would like to express our sincere gratitude to our stockholders and investors for your extremely generous support.

 While there are fluctuations each fiscal year, we do believe that, barring any unforeseen sudden causes of revenue-expenditure deterioration such as stopping large-scale coal-fired thermal power, we can prevent any serious deficits.
 Restart of operations at the Shimane Nuclear Power Station remains an indispensable condition for stabilization of our business.
 We believe that our top priority is to focus on restarting operation of the Shimane Nuclear Power Station as soon as possible, and on achieving further efficiency improvement.

-Following the full liberalization of the retail sale of electricity, numerous operators have newly entered the Chugoku Region and the competition is intense.
-In these circumstances, we are receiving solid approval from many customers, as may be gathered from the fact that the number of subscribers to our members-only “Gutto Zutto Club” website and new “Gutto Zutto Plan” of tariffs exceeded 600,000 respectively by the end of October 2017.
+Following the full liberalization of the retail sale of electricity, numerous operators including major electric companies have newly entered the Chugoku Region and the competition is intense.
+In these circumstances, we are receiving solid approval from many customers, as may be gathered from the fact that the number of subscribers to our members-only “Gutto Zutto Club” website and new “Gutto Zutto Plan” of tariffs exceeded 800,000 respectively by the end of October 2018.

 The Energia group will provide high value-added services to meet diverse energy-related needs ranging from home to commercial, so as to go on being chosen by the customers of the Chugoku Region, which is our operating base.